Decorated Bell Cookies with Royal Icing

 Use your scribe or toothpick to pop any air bubbles and give it a little shake so that the icing settles.

-If you are going to do any “wet on wet” techniques, which is an option to make polka dots, stripes, or do the marbling effect like you’ll find in my butterfly cookies, then this is the time to do it.
+If you are going to do any “wet on wet” techniques, which is an option to make polka dots, stripes, or do the marbling effect.

 If you want to add detailing on top that doesn’t sink into the existing icing, then let the cookie dry for 8 to 10 hours and then go back in with your royal icing for detailing.